devgomesai/Superior-Agent/README.md

 ### Running Tests

+The project includes test scripts in `src/tests/` directory:
+- `main.py` - Interactive command-line interface for testing
+- `test.py` - Commented-out test script (template for future tests)
+- `tests.py` - Additional test utilities

-The project includes test scripts in `src/tests/` directory.
-You can run the interactive analysis directly to test functionality with `python src/tests/main.py` or `python src/tests/test.py` for unit tests.
+You can run the interactive analysis directly to test functionality with `python -m src.tests.main`.
 The application automatically generates workflow visualizations when run, which can be helpful for debugging the agent flow.

 ## 📁 Directory Structure